Thomas Harriot College of Arts & Sciences

 In addition to Thesis and Dissertation projects, we maintain a lab group project that is investigating the influence of mood and health behaviors on overweight and obesity among college students.
 This is an ongoing data collection which we modify annually based on our results and new developments in the literature at large.

-Ansley Taylor Corson is a second-year graduate student who earned her BA from Converse College in Psychology and Philosophy.
-Her thesis project involves investigating the relations between adaptive and maladaptive perfectionism, BIS/BAS, and heart rate variability.Taylor Freeman is a second-year student who earned his BA in Psychology and BS in Biomedical Sciences from the University of South Florida in 2014.
+Ansley Taylor Corson is a second-year graduate student who earned her BA from Converse College in Psychology and Philosophy in 2014.
+Her thesis project involves investigating the relations between adaptive and maladaptive perfectionism, BIS/BAS, and heart rate variability.Taylor Freeman is a third-year student who earned his BA in Psychology and BS in Biomedical Sciences from the University of South Florida in 2014.
 His thesis project involves investigating how depression and other psychosocial variables affect attendance and completion rates in a cardiovascular rehabilitation program.